-Prompt Tuning for Large AI Foundation Models
+Visual Prompt Tuning for AI Foundation Models

 Abstract: Large Pre-trained AI foundation models have great potentials to be leveraged in various downstream tasks.
 However, directly fine-tuning them in downstream domains confronts challenges, including limited data volume, severe domain gap, and costly training expense.
 While learnable prompts can be used to tune a foundation model, it remains unclear what kinds of prompts are mostly beneficial to specific tasks.
 This research aims to investigate designing optimal prompts for downstream tasks, and to explore appropriate ways for learning such prompts.